-There is an increasing consolidation towards all-in-one solutions, as digital marketing tools become more and more integrated with other SaaS (Software as a Service) through API, and as more and more tech tools arise, companies find themselves stringing together dozens of tools with those API integrations.
+As digital marketing tools become more and more integrated with other SaaS through API, there is increasing consolidation towards all-in-one solutions.
+As more and more tech tools arise, companies find themselves stringing together dozens of tools with those API integrations.
 Long gone are the days where you had to check five or six different platforms.
 More and more companies will develop the little pieces of this puzzle, and every tool will become more complete with that.

-The biggest change that is happening, though, is advanced behavioral analytics.
-Just like the advanced algorithms on Facebook or Google, the future of marketing automation is understanding the user behavior to the extreme.
+The most significant change that is happening, though, is advanced behavioral analytics.
+Like the advanced algorithms on Facebook or Google, the future of marketing automation is understanding the user behavior to the extreme.
 This data will help you tailor brand-new solutions for them, and even develop new ways to sell those that already exist.
-Data will be available in great quantities and automation A.Is will try to understand and work with that to increase your ROI.
+Data will be available in high quantities, and automation A.Is will try to understand and work with that to increase your ROI.

-Suffice to say, marketing automation is continuously changing with platforms updating and releasing new technology every passing day.
-These new tools could transform the marketing strategy of your business, and save you a lot of money, time and resources.
+Suffice to say; marketing automation is continuously changing with platforms updating and releasing new technology every passing day.
+These new tools could transform your business's marketing strategy and save you a lot of money, time, and resources.
 One example is The Checker, which can be integrated with most marketing automation tools available through our API, and that can save you tons of money by preserving your sender reputation and keeping you from falling into the dreadful spam lists.

 Use data from these sites to schedule and market your ads specifically to optimize customer interaction and drive sales even higher.
 Be aware that you will spend a few cents per user, but in general, it works out pretty well for most marketers.
 No decent marketer nowadays can do without a very good social media presence, be it either Facebook, Instagram or even LinkedIn for B2B businesses.

-Now you need to start identifying and categorizing your audience, be it through their interests, geolocalization or they familiarity with your brand - even going as far as grading them.
+Now you need to start identifying and categorizing your audience, be it through their interests, geolocalization, or familiarity with your brand - even going as far as grading them.
 Marketing automation is becoming more personalized to speak directly to individual needs, identifying what can help those users and working on that, providing the best content and opportunities for those users.
-Every digital marketing tool has ways to do so, just be aware that one list is not enough and it's way better to have many small lists.
+Every digital marketing tool has ways to do so, be aware that one list is not enough, and it's way better to have many small lists.

 Amazon does it very well with the Echo.
-You can check status, talk and discover new products to buy with your Alexa.
+You can check status, talk, and discover new products to buy with your Alexa.
 It's a constant and gentle reminder of the company, and it helps you to think on Amazon first when you have to buy something for your home.
-Of course you will not be able to emulate Amazon, but remember to make your user remember that you exist from time to time.
-In every channel that you're able to do it, of course.
+Of course, you will not be able to emulate Amazon, but remember to make your user remember that you exist from time to time.
+In every channel that you're ready to do it, of course.

 The best channel for marketing automation

-Of course your best channel for marketing automation is your email - that's where you can reach millions of customers at once, fast and in a very personal way.
+Of course, your best channel for marketing automation is your email - that's where you can reach millions of customers at once, quickly, and in a personal way.
 And that's why you have to take care of it with constant email validation, so the most precious of your channels don't die - that would be very detrimental to your business.
-Constant care of your email channel is what guarantees you the ticket for the future of marketing automation.
+Constant supervision of your email channel is what guarantees you the ticket for the future of marketing automation.

-What we call the ultimate marketing automation mistake is to let too many invalid emails to enter your list, and keeping them.
-You should always strive to have only valid emails on your list.
+We call the ultimate marketing automation mistake: to let too many invalid emails enter your list and keep them.
+It would help if you always strived to have only valid emails on your list.
 You can lose tons of customers because they're not receiving your email!
 That's why email validation is so important to us.

 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
-Over time it's a significant cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.
+Over time it's a high cost (as mail SaaS is usually pricier when you have tons of emails), which damages your sender reputation.